impensavel/essence/docs/XMLEssence.md

 ### Elements
 In order to extract data and given the more complex nature of the XML format, **at least** one map/data handler pair is required.

-Each element configuration should be an associative `array`, with the *absolute* XPath of the element as key and an `array` containing the map/data handler pair as values.
+Each element configuration must be an associative `array`, with the *absolute* XPath of the element as key and an `array` containing the map/data handler pair as value.
 ```php
 '/xpath' => array(
     'map'     => array(